 Replace a bad habit with a good one.
 Bad habits usually make us feel good.
 So instead of cutting expensive habits cold turkey, create a new, better-for-you habit that also makes you happy.
 Experts call this technique ‘substitution.’
 Think: every time you say ‘no’ to takeout, reward your savings account with a $5 deposit.

 Let’s get visual.
 Psychologists have found that just imagining yourself hitting your goals can help you turn them into reality.
-So make a vision board or tape a pic of your dream vacation spot to the back of your credit card, so you’re reminded of what you’re saving for each time you pull out your wallet.
+So make a vision board or tape a pic of your dream vacation spot to the back of your credit card.
+That way, you’re reminded of what you’re saving for each time you pull out your wallet.
 Cheesy, but just go with it.
 Oh, and maybe download Face App.
 One study found that when people saw age-enhanced photos of themselves, they were more motivated to save for retirement.

 Don’t touch this.
 If shopping is your saving kryptonite, try keeping your hands to yourself at the store.
 Research has shown that simply holding a product increases your likelihood of buying it.